Unzor/asciiscript/README.md

 });
 ```
 # How to generate code
-Run this in your terminal:
+Run this in your terminal to generate a string:
 ```
 npx asciiscript-translator \"YOUR STRING HERE\"
 ```